LuChenyang3842/Internet-technology-teaching-material/README.md

 ------Update 24th August----------- <br>
 For next weeks tutorial, we will be walking through Project 1 to get you acquainted with the tasks at hand by showing you a few demo's of how to run the needed commands and gather data.  <br>
-I hope all of you, can have a look of project1 document before coming to my workshop.
+I hope all of you can have a look of project1 documents before coming to my workshop.

 ------Update 17th August----------- <br>